drhsqlite/fossil-mirror/www/th1.md

 Origins
 -------

-TH1 began as a minimalist re-implementation of the TCL scripting language.
+TH1 began as a minimalist re-implementation of the Tcl scripting language.
 There was a need to test the SQLite library on Symbian phones, but at that time all of the test cases for SQLite were written in Tcl and Tcl could not be easily compiled on the SymbianOS.
-So TH1 was developed as a cut-down version of TCL that would facilitate running the SQLite test scripts on SymbianOS.
+So TH1 was developed as a cut-down version of Tcl that would facilitate running the SQLite test scripts on SymbianOS.

 The testing of SQLite on SymbianOS was eventually accomplished by other means.
 But Fossil was first being designed at about the same time.
-Early prototypes of Fossil were written in pure TCL.
-But as the development shifted toward the use of C-code, the need arose to have a TCL-like scripting language to help with code generation.
+Early prototypes of Fossil were written in pure Tcl.
+But as the development shifted toward the use of C-code, the need arose to have a Tcl-like scripting language to help with code generation.
 TH1 was small and light-weight and used minimal resources and seemed ideally suited for the task.